 Pipe erosion can also be modeled using CFD-DEM coupling.
 In this oil and gas application sediments in the flow impinge on a pipe as it bends.
 The drag force is computed for each particle based on its shape, alignment with the flow and interactions with the pipe’s surface.
 This simulation can be used to determine areas in the pipe that are prone to wear.

 These coupled CFD-DEM simulations provide engineers with the understanding they need to optimize, predict and design related equipment and processes.
-If you would like to learn how to model CFD-DEM simulations, watch the webinar Particulate Modeling with Rocky DEM.
+If you would like to learn how to model CFD-DEM simulations, view one of the webinars in our Ansys Rocky webinar series.

 We’re here to answer your questions and look forward to speaking with you.
 A member of our Ansys sales team will contact you shortly.